-Our latest major acquisition, the Bridgeport milling machine is a large multiaxis turret-type mill that will give us precision milling.
-It is currently being cleaned and repaired.
+Obtained in 2012, the Bridgeport milling machine is a large multiaxis turret-type mill that will give us precision milling.
+It completely rebuilt by our members.

 The Myford Super 7 lathe is a metal machining lathe built in 1973.
 Built to last, we purchased the lathe through a members’ pledge drive, giving us a top machine available to everyone.
 After a one-on-one induction session, there are numerous cutting, drilling and milling bits for you to work with.

-Using the awesome power of lasers to cut sheet materials such as plywood, acrylic, perspex, card and rubber, the laser cutter is a long-term loan from a Hackspace member.
-The laser cutter can be used to create a wide range of projects, including phone cases, catapults, e-reader covers and rubber stamps.
-After a one-on-one induction session, you can use the laser cutter for £1 for every 10 minutes.
+Using the awesome power of lasers to cut sheet materials such as plywood, acrylic, perspex, card and rubber, Our A0 Laser was brought via a pledge drive in 2014, and we currently have an A2 laser on loan from a member.
+The laser cutter’s can be used to create a wide range of projects, including phone cases, catapults, e-reader covers and rubber stamps.
+After a one-on-one induction session, you can use the laser cutter for £3 an hour.

 Our hackspace used to be a carpenter’s workshop, and we have a large section for woodworking.
 Along with hand tools such as hammers, planes and saws, we have a wide range of power hand tools, benchtop pillar drill, floorstanding radial arm pillar drill, a bandsaw, table saw, sander and wood lathe.
 We also have plenty of scrap wood to experiment with before starting larger projects.